-AR/VR games provide immersive experience that customers engage with.
+AR/VR games provide an immersive experience that customers engage with.
 Engaging games/content is presented to the target market, which results in generating sales, client loyalty and reach.

 In short, it helps businesses and brands to cut the clutter and stand out themselves from the herd, by using VR/AR solutions best described by this phrase:

 There are investors, developers, and industry insiders calling VR/AR the biggest technological leap since the smartphone.